hwikgren/PNANetwork/Lists/readme.md

 * E.g.,
 * +Semitic
 * 7 Akk. or Arab.?
-* If the language of the personal name is the second line (without the number), use the first line as the NameOrigin attribute in the network
+* If the language of the personal name is the second line (without the number (= frequency)), use the first line as the NameOrigin attribute in the network

 letterConversion
 * PNA text files use combinations of ASCII characters to represent various Unicode characters